French national kidnapped in northern Nigeria

 No group claimed credit for the abduction but Islamist groups linked to Boko Haram, which has killed hundreds in an insurgency this year, have been behind similar kidnappings in the past and have become the biggest security threat to Africa’s largest oil exporter.

-The kidnapped worker was employed by French renewable energy firm Vergnet, officials said.
+The kidnapped worker was employed by French renewable energy firm Vergnet (ALVER.PA), officials said.
 A Paris-based Vergnet executive confirmed the kidnapping.

-Vergnet is a French firm specializing in wind power turbines, with 700 globally.
+Vergnet is a French firm specialising in wind power turbines, with 700 globally.
 The company is currently building Nigeria’s first wind farm based in Katsina state.

 The French Foreign Ministry said it could not immediately confirm the kidnapping but was making checks.